Could online games be the solution to the world’s biggest problems? According to University of Waikato Senior Lecturer Dianne Forbes, they might be.

 From the launch of chess in the sixth century to last year’s Pokémon Go craze, games have always been an important part of our society.
 Nowadays, online games are on the rise, with a greater number of people watching the 2016 League of Legends final than those who watched the final of the NBA.

-While games such as League of Legends and World of Warcraft are engaging and popular among youth, they aren’t educational or appropriate for younger audiences.
+While games such as League of Legends and World of Warcraft are engaging and popular among youth, they aren’t appropriate for younger audiences.
 Educational games are underdeveloped and underfunded, leaving few quality game options for teachers to provide their students.

 University of Waikato Senior Lecturer Dr Dianne Forbes has always been interested in the role of games in the classroom, having seen the benefits of educational gaming with early childhood, primary and tertiary institutes.